finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

 # **addSubGroupToGroup**
 > PortfolioGroup addSubGroupToGroup(scope, code, effectiveAt, resourceId)

-[EARLY ACCESS] Add sub group to group
+[EARLY ACCESS] AddSubGroupToGroup: Add sub group to group

 Add a portfolio group to a portfolio group as a sub group.